 Erin Jansen is considered a Web pioneer.
 As founder of NetLingo.com since 1995, one of the most popular Internet Dictionaries on the Web, Ms. Jansen manages and markets the award-winning publication.
 Ranked #676 in Google's Top 1000 Web Sites and voted two years in a row by PC Magazine as a "Top 100 Web Site," NetLingo has been reviewed in The New York Times, The Wall Street Journal, Fortune, USA Today, People magazine, and many others.
 Erin has grown NetLingo to cult status and is credited with creating an industry standard targeted to new users and Internet professionals.

-Based on popular demand, Erin published NetLingo.com in print, "NetLingo The Internet Dictionary" and "NetLingo The List: The Largest List of Text & Chat Acronyms."
-She continues to add new terms to the website and offers free Jargon and Acronym of the Day Emails, as well as iPhone apps, Top 50 Lists, and PDF Guides.
-Erin tracks tech trends in the blog "Life in the Online World" and provides a paid subscription service "Life Online" so that parents and professionals can stay up-to-date about online issues that matter.
-Erin's mission is "to educate, entertain, and inform people worldwide about the language of the Internet."
+Based on popular demand Erin published NetLingo.com in print, "NetLingo The Internet Dictionary" and continues to publish digital versions of NetLingo.com, including "NetLingo The Largest List of Text & Chat Acronyms".
+She offers free Acronym of the Day and Jargon of the Day emails to keep parents and professionals up-to-date about the ever evolving terminology.
+Her mission is to educate, entertain, and inform people worldwide about the language of the Internet.

-Erin Jansen has a Masters of Science degree in Social Psychology from the London School of Economics in England, and a Bachelors of Science degree in Psychology from Pepperdine University in Malibu, California.
+Erin Jansen has a Masters degree in Social Psychology from the London School of Economics in England, and a Bachelor degree in Psychology from Pepperdine University in Malibu, California.